insin/newforms/docs/validation.rst

    * `Django documentation -- Form and field validation <https://docs.djangoproject.com/en/dev/ref/forms/validation/>`_

-Selected headings from the Django documentation are duplicated below with JavaScript equivalents of example code.
+Selected portions of the Django documentation are duplicated below with JavaScript equivalents of example code.

 Using validation in practice